sametcaka/SU2_wiki_images/Quick-Start.md

 ## Resources

-After obtaining a copy of the SU2_CFD flow solver and the TestCases directory, two other files are needed as input to the code: a configuration file describing the options for the particular problem, and the corresponding computational mesh file.
-(If you haven't already, you may wish to download the full set of meshes for the tutorials that can be found in the TestCases repository on GitHub).
-The configuration file is available in TestCases/euler/naca0012/ as obtained from the github distribution.
+The files necessary to run this tutorial are included in the SU2/QuickStart/ directory.
+For the other tutorials, the files will be found in the TestCases/ directory.
+Two files are needed as input to the code: a configuration file describing the options for the particular problem, and the corresponding computational mesh file.
+The files can also be found in the TestCases repository under TestCases/euler/naca0012.
 The mesh file is available in TestCases/euler/naca0012/ but obtained from the zip from the registration page.
-These files are also available directly in the root directory of the SU2 source repository in the QuickStart/ directory.

 ## Tutorial